Hi there!

 I have lived the roller coaster life of a creative artist.

-I chose to attend a small, wonderful, liberal arts college in Oregon (Linfield College), and then I returned to L.A. to start figuring out show biz.
+I chose to attend a small liberal arts college in Oregon (Linfield College… which, after a glow up, is now Linfield University), and then I returned to L.A. to start figuring out show biz.
 During this chapter of my life, I was fortunate to find (and smart enough to join) The Actors’ Network.
-Soon after, I was selected and trained by the organization’s creator to lead the monthly Power Groups – groups of 30 actors who met for 2 hours each month to review their victories, discuss their issues, and plan their next action steps.
+Soon after, I was selected and trained by the organization’s founder to lead the monthly Power Groups – groups of 30 actors who met for 2 hours each month to review their victories, discuss their issues, and plan their next action steps.
 In the 11 years that I was a Power Group facilitator, I guided the development of 400+ actors (some of whom were in my groups for several years).
 That was where I learned how to listen, discern, and coach.

-I discovered that I love facilitating groups… in fact, every single month for over twenty consecutive years, I have lead multiple, ongoing mastermind groups – in person and online.
+I discovered that I love facilitating groups… in fact, every single month for over twenty consecutive years, I’ve coached multiple, ongoing groups – in person and online.

 I built my own business.